 Substance Abuse and Screenings

 Mississippi College School of Nursing is committed to protecting the safety, health, and welfare of its faculty, staff, students and the community of interest including patients and staff in clinical agencies.
 To this end, the School of Nursing prohibits the illicit use, possession, sale, conveyance, distribution and manufacture of illegal drugs, intoxicants, and/or controlled substances in all instances.
-The School of Nursing requires all students to submit to drug testing under any or all of the following circumstances: upon confirmation of successful completion of criteria for continuation into clinical level course work in the School of Nursing; random testing; as required by clinical agencies; and for cause.
+The School of Nursing requires all students to submit to drug testing under any or all of the following circumstances: upon admission to the School of Nursing; random testing; as required by clinical agencies; and for case.
 Failure of a drug screen will be dealt with consistent with the policy of the School of Nursing, and may include failure and/or dismissal from the program.

-Successful completion of all required elements for the Bachelor of Science in Nursing degree permits the student to make application to take the National Council Licensure Examination (NCLEX) for RN licensure examination.
+Successful completion of the nursing program with the Bachelor of Science in Nursing degree permits the student to make application to take the National Council Licensure Examination for RN licensure examination.
 However, any disciplinary action, arrest, charge, addiction, or impairment may result in denial of licensure as a registered nurse.
 A criminal background check may be required by state licensure authorities.

 The School of Nursing offers a program of study leading to a Bachelor of Science in Nursing degree.
-The BSN is the basic professional degree for nurses and the foundation for graduate nursing education.
-The nursing curriculum provides general knowledge in the arts and sciences with specialized content in professional nursing
+This is the basic professional degree for nurses and the foundation for graduate nursing education.
+The nursing curriculum provides general knowledge in the arts and sciences with specialized content in professional nursing.

 High School Preparation

 The recommended high school preparation for a major in Nursing should include 3 units of science, one of which should be chemistry, and 2 units of math, including algebra.